 The evolution in macroeconomic variables affect to the Group business performance in Spain and America.

-During the year 2018, 59.9% of Group operating income came from international markets.
-Nevertheless, Spain continues to be the Group's main geographical market (representing 40.1% of Group operating income).
+During 2019, 53.6% of Group operating income came from international markets.
+Nevertheless, Spain continues to be the Group's main geographical market (representing 46.4% of Group operating income).